SWIFTSIM/HBT-HERONS/docs/algorithm/friends_of_friends.md

 # Input halo catalogue

-The history-based approach of HBT-HERONS works by identifying subhaloes as they form in isolation, i.e. when they are a so-called field haloes.
+The history-based approach of HBT-HERONS works by identifying subhaloes as they form in isolation, i.e. when they are field haloes.
 Therefore, an essential input required by HBT-HERONS are which particles in each output belong to field haloes.
 Although the definitions of what a field halo is differ across algorithms, a very commonly used method to identify them is through the [Friends-of-Friends](#friends-of-friends) (FoF) algorithm.

 HBT-HERONS uses the FoF group catalogue in each output to